 Section 3.
 Nine Board Members shall constitute a quorum.
 An affirmative vote of a majority of the Board Members present at any regular or duly called meeting shall be required to pass any motion not inconsistent with the Constitution and Bylaws of the Society.
 The President shall vote only when necessary to break a tie.

 Section 4.
-The Board shall have authority to decide upon any question by means of a letter ballot directed to all members of the Board.
-Procedures for determining a vote by letter ballot shall be specified in the Bylaws, and a majority of the votes cast within the stipulated time shall decide the question submitted to ballot.
+The Board shall have authority to decide upon any question by means of a ballot directed to all members of the Board.
+Procedures for determining a vote by ballot shall be specified in the Bylaws, and a majority of the votes cast within the stipulated time shall decide the question submitted to ballot.

 Section 5.
 The Board shall direct the investment and care of funds for the Society and shall adopt an annual budget and make appropriations for other specific purposes.

 Section 6.
 No members of the Board shall receive a salary or compensation from the Society, except for additional services performed for or expenses incurred on behalf of the Society as approved by the Board.

 Section 7.
 The Board shall consider all questions brought before it involving the rights and standing of members, and all questions of ethics.

 Section 8.
 There shall be an Executive Committee of the Board consisting of the President, President-elect, Vice-president, and Immediate Past President.
 Within the provisions of the Constitution and Bylaws, the Executive Committee shall act for the Board between Board meetings, provided that such action is not inconsistent with Board policy.
 All acts of the Executive Committee shall be reported to the Board.

 Section 1.
 The officers of the Society shall consist of the President, President-elect, Vice-president, Immediate Past president, and six (6) Directors at Large.